redhat-openstack/website/source/documentation/ceilometerquickstart.html.md

 The shipped Ceilometer configuration is intended to be usable out-of-the-box.
 However, there are a few tweaks you may want to make while exploring Ceilometer functionality.

 #### Pipeline configuration

+The pipeline definitions are read by default from `/etc/ceilometer/pipeline.yaml` though this location may be overridden via the `pipeline_cfg_file` config option (for example to allow different ceilometer services use different pipelines.

+The most likely pipeline config elements you might want to experiment initially initially would be:

+*   **`interval`**: defines the cadence of data acquisition by controlling the polling period, which default to 600 seconds (10 minutes).
+*   **`meters`**: a list of meters that the current pipeline applies to, either explicitly enumerated with negation via `!` or wildcarded.
+*   **`transformers`**: a list of named transformers and their parameters, to be loaded as `stevedore` extensions.

+To become more familiar with the possibilities offered by this configuration file, let's examine the shipped `pipeline.yaml`:

+       ---
+       -
+           name: meter_pipeline
+           interval: 600
+           meters:
+               - "*"
+           transformers:
+           publishers:
+               - rpc://
+       -
+           name: cpu_pipeline
+           interval: 600
+           meters:
+               - "cpu"
+           transformers:
+               - name: "rate_of_change"
+                 parameters:
+                     target:
+                         name: "cpu_util"
+                         unit: "%"
+                         type: "gauge"
+                         scale: "100.0 / (10**9 * (resource_metadata.cpu_number or 1))"
+           publishers:
+               - rpc://

+This file defines two separate pipeline, named `meter_pipeline` and `cpu_pipeline`,

+The first is very straight-forward, running at the default cadence of 600s and applying to all primary meters (`meters: - "*"`) which are emitted unchanged over AMQP.

+The second is more interesting, applying to only the `cpu` meter, transforming this via the `rate_of_change` transformer into the derived `cpu_util` meter.
+The effect here is to transformer the primary observation of cumulative CPU time in nanosecond into a gauge value as a percentage of the notional maximum total CPU time over that preceding duration scaled by the number of vCPUs allocated to the instance.
+The scaling rule is expressed as a fragment of python which handles the percentage conversion, nanosecond scaling and taking the number of CPUs into account, all defined very concisely in configuration.

+An example modification would be something like increasing the cadence of `cpu_util` from once per 10 minutes to once a minute:

+       sudo sed -i '/^ *name: cpu_pipeline$/ { n ; s/interval: 600$/interval: 60/ }' /etc/ceilometer/pipeline.yaml
+       sudo service openstack-ceilometer-compute restart

+Note that we only need to restart the `compute` and not the `central` even though both share the same pipeline config by default, because the particular meter impacted by the change is only gathered by the former agent.

+#### Ceilometer service configuration

+The service configuration is read by default from two sources, via the same pattern as you've encountered with the other openstack services in RDO:

+*   **distribution config**: `/usr/share/ceilometer/ceilometer-dist.conf` containing the distro-specific overrides over upstream defaults
+*   **user-editable config**: `/etc/ceilometer/ceilometer.conf` containing commented-out setting for the all configuration options with help strings and default values

 </div>
 </div>